Capturing Classic Authorial Style in Long-Form Story Generation with GRPO Fine-Tuning: Dataset Preparation

 \paragraph{SFT dataset.} We build the SFT starting point by adapting the 300K prompt–story pairs of \citet{fan-etal-2018-hierarchical}.
 Because the original prompts vary widely in tone and length, we curate 50 plot prompts with fixed constraints (1200–1500 words; resolved ending; final line \texttt{THE END}) to teach reliable long-form completion.
 Using these prompts, we sample 80K $\sim$1{,}500-word stories from \texttt{GPT-oss-120B} \citep{openai2025gptoss120bgptoss20bmodel}, then produce style-imitation variants for each target book via few-shot prompting that conditions on reference chunks.
-We filter all generations with the selected style judge (Section~\ref{sec:reward_model}) and fine-tune the base model on the resulting mixture to obtain a strong general \footnote{Dataset:\url{https://huggingface.co/datasets/VibrantVista/story-style-SFT-dataset}}.
-Prompt templates and the scoring rubric are provided in Appendix~B.

-\paragraph{GRPO dataset.} For GRPO, we construct an author-specific dataset for each target book.
+We filter all generations with the selected style judge (Section~\ref{sec:reward_model}) and fine-tune the base model on the resulting mixture to obtain a strong general \footnote{Dataset:\url{https://huggingface.co/datasets/VibrantVista/story-style-SFT-dataset}} .
+Prompt templates and the scoring rubric are provided in Appendix~\ref{Sec:Appendix b}. \paragraph{GRPO dataset.} For GRPO, we construct an author-specific dataset for each target book.
 Following evidence that single-work conditioning improves style fidelity \citep{wilmot2022great}, we treat each target book as the style corpus and segment it into 1{,}500-word chunks to match the length constraint.
 Each instance pairs one of the 50 plots with a sampled reference chunk and asks the model to realise the plot in the target style under the same constraints as SFT, augmented with explicit \emph{Author/Title} fields.
 We hold out 10 plots per author for evaluation (disjoint from training plots), yielding 1,800 training prompts and 200 test prompts per author.
-Reusing the SFT plots keeps the narrative content familiar, reducing instability from unseen plot structures during GRPO\footnote{Dataset:\url{https://huggingface.co/datasets/VibrantVista/grpo-style-training}}.
-Prompt formats are listed in Appendix~B.
+Reusing the SFT plots keeps the narrative content familiar, reducing instability from unseen plot structures during GRPO\footnote{Dataset:\url{https://huggingface.co/datasets/VibrantVista/grpo-style-training}} .
+Prompt formats are listed in Appendix~\ref{Sec:Appendix b}.